Liz and her husband have enjoyed visiting Portugal on many occasions. On their travels, they especially like sampling local food and drink.

-- If it's a coffee you want, try the local supermarket.
+- If you want a coffee, try the local supermarket.
 Many in Portugal have a small cafe.
-They are not the height of luxury, with limited seating, some of which is high bar stools, but you won't beat their prices or deals.
+They are not the height of luxury, with limited seating, some of which is high bar stools, but you will not beat their prices or deals.
 Our favorite is Pingu Doce.

 - Be prepared to raise the budget a little for a special treat.

 - Top 12 Sights to See in Porto

 Based on our experiences in this delightful city, we've compiled a list of the top 12 sights worth seeing in Porto.